Enrico D. Turri

 I am a PhD Candidate in Economics at the London School of Economics.

-Here you can find my CV (updated on Dec 2025) and my LSE webpage.
+Here you can find my CV and my LSE webpage.

 Research